MIT-Emerging-Talent/ET6-practice-code-review/collaboration/group_norms.md

 3. **Supportive Environment**

-   - We will foster an atmosphere where personal challenges that affect
-   - attendance can be openly shared.
    - We will foster an atmosphere where personal challenges that affect attendance can be openly shared.
    - We will work together to find individual solutions.
    If someone has difficulty understanding an assignment:
    - They are encouraged to consult the materials shared by Evan and search online for up to one hour.
    - If the issue remains unresolved, they should reach out to the team for help.

 4. **Timely Communication**